-Watch: Seahawks Shaquill and Shaquem Griffin give a virtual commencement speech to alma mater UCF
+Watch: Seahawks Shaquill and Shaquem Griffin give a virtual commencement speech to alma mater Central Florida

 “Don’t let adversity dictate who you are going to be,” Shaquem said.

-Shaquem talked specifically of his first year with the Seahawks when he said being drafted to join Shaquill made him feel like everything was going his way “until it wasn’t” — which was likely a reference to the challenge of being a starter for the first game of his NFL career and then barely playing the rest of the season.
+Shaquem talked of his first year with the Seahawks when he said being drafted to join Shaquill made him feel like everything was going his way “until it wasn’t” — which was likely a reference to the challenge of being a starter for the first game of his NFL career and barely playing the rest of the season.

 Shaquem said to get through that time he drew on many of the lessons he learned in college.